-A panel of U.S. actuaries and pension experts has recommended that public systems move their assumed future returns down to 6.4%, and many corporations already use a more conservative rate for their pension funds.
-The average for companies listed in the Fortune 1000 dropped to 7.08% in 2014 from a high of 9.18% in 2000, according to a Towers Watson survey.
+A panel of U.S. actuaries and pension specialists has recommended that public systems move their assumed future returns down to 6.4%, and many corporations already use a more conservative rate for their pension funds.
+The average for companies listed in the Fortune 1000 dropped to 7.1% in 2014 from a high of 9.2% in 2000, according to a Towers Watson survey.

-The most aggressive move downward among public employee pensions belongs to Delaware, where the state retirement system has dropped to a target of 7.2% from 8.5% in 2003-the largest change since 2001 among state plans tracked by NASRA.
-David Craik, the retirement system's pension administrator, said he would not rule out further decreases.
+The most aggressive move downward among public employee pensions belongs to Delaware, where the state retirement system has dropped to a target of 7.2% from 8.5% in 2003, the largest change since 2001 among state plans tracked by the National Association of State Retirement Administrators.
+David Craik, the retirement system's pension administrator, said he wouldn't rule out further decreases.